Skip to main content

 September is the annual National Preparedness Month, so what better time?
 (OR, any time you're reading this!)

-• Your family may not all be together if a disaster strikes.
+• Your family may not be together when a disaster strikes.

 • Know how you’ll contact one another and reconnect if separated.